juanoa/juanoa/README.md

 ## 🧡 My core values

-- Feedback loops versus castles in the air
+- Feedback loops versus castles in the sky
 - Not avoiding uncomfortable conversations
 - Active listening
 - Stepping out of the comfort zone